Mirrors 2: Plot

 Max and Elizabeth visit Henry Schow, the store's former security guard and the last person who accessed the files.
 His reflection had scarred Henry's mouth.
 Through Henry, they learn that Eleanor is dead.
 Two months prior, during the Mayflower's groundbreaking party, Jenna spiked Eleanor's drink with drugs while Ryan was talking to her.
-Keller raped Eleanor while she was intoxicated and finally killed her when she tried to run away.
+Keller raped Eleanor while she was intoxicated, and finally killed her when she tried to run away.
 Henry found Keller burying Eleanor's body in Mayflower's basement crawlspace, and Keller threatened him into deleting the surveillance files to cover up his crime.

 After her death, Eleanor, whose spirit is trapped in the mirror world, began seeking revenge on those responsible for her rape and murder.
 She manipulated Henry's reflection to eat broken shards of glass before killing Jenna and Ryan.
 When Eleanor realized that Max could see her, she forced him to help her make contact with her sister by threatening Jack's life.
-Max understands that his near-death experience from the car accident has given him the ability to see the spirits.
+Max understands that his clinical death from the car accident has given him the ability to see the spirits.

 Max and Elizabeth go to the Mayflower and search for Eleanor's body in the basement.
-Keller chases them after he learns that they know what happened.
-He nearly strangles Elizabeth, but Max saves her, thus recreating the near-death encounter and allowing Elizabeth to see Eleanor.
+Keller chases them after learning that they know what happened.
+He nearly strangles Elizabeth, but Max saves her, thus recreating the clinical death encounter and allowing Elizabeth to see Eleanor.
 After seeing Eleanor again, Max wrestles Keller, pushing him into the main mirror.
 Eleanor, acknowledging Max for his help, pulls Keller inside the mirror and kills him, leaving Max and Elizabeth shocked.

 At the police station, Henry confesses to the detectives his involvement in the cover-up of Eleanor's murder.
-It's implied that the police declare Keller a fugitive and blame him for Jenna and Ryan's deaths.
+It's implied that the police declare Keller a fugitive, and blame him for Jenna and Ryan's deaths.
 The interrogation room's one-way mirror starts to crack when Henry is alone, and he calmly sees Eleanor in its reflection, thus giving up on survival.
 Eleanor kills Henry as the screen cuts to black.